rclarkem/PoliticalCanvaFrontend/README.md

 I then seeded the database with real candidates, NY Rep. Alexandria Ocasio-Cortez and NY Sen. Kirsten Gillibrand.
 All of the seeded voters were eligible for Sen. Gillibrand, but only those who are in NY Rep. Ocasio-Cortez's district in the Bronx get sorted into her list.

 A campaign worker creates an account, they must get their campaign code from their campaign manager.
-I did this because I did want people in a real-world scenario to have access to any campaign's data.
-So the application will prompt the user to input their campaign code into their profile page and then they will be associated with a campaign.
-Now they can view, edit and log their voter's information and everyone who is one that campaign can see it.
+I did this because in a real-world scenario I did not want any one to sign up and have access to any campaign's data.
+The application will prompt the user to input their campaign code into their profile page and then they will be associated with a campaign.
+Now they can view, edit and log their voter's information and everyone who is on that campaign can see it.

 ## Instructions for Cloning Repo